 Less Carbohydrates Means Less Sugars!

-Here is one of the great benefits for many people.
+Here is one of the great benefits that fermenting rice provides.
 As a matter of fact, fermenting food reduces the quantity of carbohydrates it contains.
-This helps to prevent blood sugar spikes, and if eaten often, fermented foods may lower blood sugar levels by replacing high carbohydrate alternatives.
-Fancy that!

-So we mentioned that brown rice can help to prevent type 2 diabetes.
-Even better, when we ferment brown rice this effect could be amplified by reducing the intake of carbohydrates!
+Remember we mentioned that brown rice can help to prevent type 2 diabetes?
+Even better, when we ferment brown rice, the grain may become more friendly for those with the condition.

 Cooking Time – Save Energy!